JulianeT/nd0821-c3-starter-code/starter/model_card_template.md

 The model was trained on a dataset containing various features of individuals, such as their education level, years of experience, and job role.
 The dataset was collected in a manner that ensures a diverse and representative sample of the population.

 ## Evaluation Data
 The model was evaluated on a separate dataset that was not used during training.
 This dataset was also collected in a manner that ensures a diverse and representative sample of the population.
+For this purpose, the provided data set was divided into a training- and a test-set.
+The size of the test set is 20% of the provided data.

 ## Metrics
-The model's performance was evaluated using accuracy as the primary metric.
+The model's performance was evaluated using f1, precisiiion and recall as primary metrics and achieved the following scores:
+- F1-score: 0.53
+- Precision: 0.77
+- Recall: 0.47

 ## Ethical Considerations
 We have taken steps to ensure that the model does not perpetuate harmful biases.
 However, as with any machine learning model, there is a risk that it may unintentionally reinforce existing societal biases present in the training data.